rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> rms = AllChem.GetConformerRMS(m2, 1, 9, prealigned=True)

-If you are interested in running MMFF94 on each of those conformers (again, this is often not necessary when using ETKDG), there's a convenience function available:
+If you are interested in running MMFF94 on a molecule's conformers (note that this is often not necessary when using ETKDG), there's a convenience function available: